 COLLEEN LAUERMAN represents corporations and individuals in U.S. Department of Justice (DOJ), U.S. Securities and Exchange Commission (SEC), U.S. Department of Treasury, and U.S. Department of Commerce investigations and enforcement proceedings.
 Colleen also has significant experience conducting internal investigations and compliance assessments in the United States, Europe, Asia, South America and Africa, and advising U.S. and non-U.S. corporations in international government enforcement matters, particularly matters arising under the Foreign Corrupt Practices Act (FCPA).
-Colleen is recognized in the 2020 edition of The Best Lawyers in America as a leading litigator in White Collar Criminal Defense.
+Colleen is recognized in the 2020-2022 editions of The Best Lawyers in America as a leading litigator in White Collar Criminal Defense.

 Colleen also represents clients in matters involving, among other things, economic sanctions and export controls; money laundering; fraud; immigration; environmental regulation; trade secrets; healthcare; and insider trading.
 She counsels companies on the design, implementation, and maintenance of anti-corruption compliance programs and on other compliance issues.